shwky/zava-task/README.md

  - Calculations for the total weight should be performed on the backend.
  - Feel free to adapt the current API to support this, or to introduce a new API as you see fit.

+## Pair programming interview

-3. As part of the pair programming interview, we will implement a new feature together.
+As part of the pair programming interview, we will talk through the solutions you've implemented to the above problems. w We will then implement a new feature together.

 ## Dependencies